 Know Before You Go

-Updated on: 26/02/2020
+Updated on: 30/07/2021

-All travel corridors with the UK are suspended.
-Strict testing and quarantining rules are currently in place for international arrivals into the UK because of COVID-19.
+Please note: what visitors must do when they arrive in the UK from abroad depends on where they have been in the 10 days before they arrive and where they are staying.
+Separate testing and quarantining rules are currently in place for international arrivals from Red, Amber and Green countries into England, Scotland, Wales and Northern Ireland because of COVID-19.
 Please ensure visitors check the links below for the latest guidance for each nation:

 Summary of the roadmaps out of lockdown